ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 Its behavior depends on **Bonus Action**:

-- **Discount** applies the bonus percent to the original line amount;
+- **Discount** applies the bonus percent to the original line amount and does not depend on standard line discount levels on the line;
-- **Cascade discount** applies the bonus percent to the remaining amount after level 1, level 2, and level 3 discounts.
+- **Cascade discount** applies the bonus percent to the amount remaining after the standard line discount levels that are applied on the line, if any.

 ### Example